Skip to content

 Alleviates Boredom

 Dogs need mental and physical stimulation.
 Chewing provides an outlet when they have excess energy and limited entertainment options beyond walks.
 It serves as a boredom buster.
-Make sure your dog gets adequate exercise and playtime.
+Make sure your dog gets adequate exercise and playtime, and has toys or puzzles to play with while you're not at home.

 Natural Urge

 Chewing satisfies dogs' innate desire to use their mouths.
 Some dogs have a stronger urge to chew, rip, shred, and tear items.
-Providing appropriate chew toys lets them fulfill this natural instinct.
+Providing appropriate chew toys lets them fulfil this natural instinct.

 Self-Soothing